-System Definition Document - #8020.ADV.06-2.0 Interface Control Specification Document - #8110.ADV.05-2.0 General Design and Detailed Design Document - #8500/8600.ADV.01

-This report consists of Section 1 which contains the introduction; Section 2 which notes the purpose of the report; Section 3 which presents the methodology and findings of identifying and documenting the technical challenges encountered; and Section 4 which provides the report summary.
+System Definition Document - #8020.ADV.06-2.0 Interface Control Specification Document - #8110.ADV.052.0 General Design and Detailed Design Document - #8500/8600.ADV.01 of the report; Section 3 which presents the methodology and findings of identifying and documenting the technical challenges encountered; and Section 4 which provides the report summary.
 The appendix contains unresolved comments from reviewers of the report who did not necessarily agree with the authors.